Solo Travel in Barcelona

 Barcelona is walkable if you have the time.
 If not just go underground to one of the metro stations.
 The city has a great metro network.
-Instead of paying for each single journey, choose a 2,3,4 or 5 day pass.
+Instead of paying for every single journey, choose a 2,3,4 or 5-day pass.
 Or buy a T10 which gives you 10 journeys for €10.
 This allows travel on the buses, metro and tram.
 Just validate your ticket on the machine whichever mode of transport you choose.
 Metros run until at least midnight.
 Night buses run all night but take longer to get around.
 Use the TMB site to plan your Barcelona journey.

 Official taxis are black and have yellow stripes.
 You can find them at taxi stands or hail a taxi from the side of the road.
 Some take cards if you don’t have cash.
 Look for taxis with a green light on top.
-Unlike other major cities the taxis here are affordable and shouldn’t cost more than €10.
+Unlike other major cities, the taxis here are affordable and shouldn’t cost more than €10.
 Find a Barcelona taxi through this site.

 If you prefer to rent a car you can hire one from Barcelona airport.
-Once in the city though it can be slow moving and on street parking can be difficult.
+Once in the city, though it can be slow moving and on-street parking can be difficult.
 Use Avis to find car hire.

 Barcelona is a good city to bike around with many bike lanes.
 There are several bike rental shops in the city.
 Green Bikes is located in the Gothic Quarter (one of the main tourist areas) and offer cheap bike hire.
 For other areas in the city try Barcelona Rent a Bike.